alibaba/freeline/README.md

 ## Usage
 On the root dir of your project :

-- Daily build：`python freeline.py`
+- increment build：`python freeline.py`
-- Rebuild project：`python freeline.py -f`
+- force full build：`python freeline.py -f`

 If your project has manifest.xml, build.gradle or libs modified, freeline will automatically rebuild your project, you don't need to pay attention to what you just modified!